flora336/icq/README.md

 Demo

-While the direct link to the demo is currently unavailable, one video is given.
+While the direct link to the demo is currently unavailable, two videos are given (online-demo1.mp4 and online-demo2.mp4).